sonic-net/SONiC/doc/voq/dynamic_host_hld.md

 __Figure x: SONiC Remote Route Processing__

-Note: Zebra does not provide route download to the kernel; SONiC is responsible to do so in the VOQ architecture.
+Note: Zebra does not provide route download to the kernel; SONiC NeighOrch is responsible to do so in the VOQ architecture.
-<PATRICE> HOW DO WE PREVENT FRR TO DO SO ? </PATRICE>

 <a id="5-Error-Handling"></a>